Start Preparing for Martyn’s Law

 For those individuals who will be responsible for premises/events with 800 or more attendees, you should start preparing the Security Plan and make an early start on preparing terrorism protection training.

-For more information about this article or any other aspect of people services reimagined, download our App for Apple or Android, and contact your integrated HR, employment law and health & safety team at AfterAthena today.
+For more information about this article or any other aspect of your business’ health & safety compliance, download our App for Apple or Android, and contact your health & safety team at AfterAthena today.
+For new enquiries, book your free consultation with a qualified expert to get started.